Beginners lifting weights must take proper precautions to prevent back pain and injuries.

 - Focus on the pressure exerted on the heels and not the toes.

 - Pause midway for about two seconds and get back up.

 2. Deadlifts: align your shoulders over the bar

 Deadlifts are famous for a reason!
 They recruit several muscles in the body and improve strength.

 Done well, deadlifts work your posterior chain without any side effects depending on how you do it well.

 How to do it

-Depending on what feels right to your body, you are at liberty to stick to one variation or decide to do them all.
-But this is just to mention a few.
+Depending on what feels right to your body, you can stick to one variation or decide to do them all:

 Hammer Curls derived its name from the fact that at a point, the wrist and the dumbbell look like a hammer.
 It can be done either standing or seated (In sitting down, make sure you do not slump or slouch).

 - Grab the dumbbells with your palms facing each other with neutral pressure next to your thighs.